Mstfakts/Federated-Learning-Comparative-Study/README.md

 - **Model Training**: Training models using both centralized and federated approaches.
 - **Performance Evaluation**: Models were evaluated based on **Accuracy**, **Precision**, **Recall**, and **F1 Score**.

-The experiments are configured using the `config.yaml` file under configs folder, where you can modify hyperparameters, aggregation methods, and other settings.
+The experiments are configured using the `config.yaml` file under '.\configs\' folder, where you can modify hyperparameters, aggregation methods, and other settings.

 ### Results